 You Can Refuse the Cheek Swab

 The cheek swab test is also voluntary, but if you refuse the test and police have grounds to suspect you are under the influence of drugs, they can arrest you.
-This is also important because if the police lead you to believe that the test is mandatory or if they arrest you merely for refusing the test, but without any other reason to suspect you have been driving under the influence, a Vista drug DUI lawyer may be able to have the charges against you dropped.
+This is also important because if the police lead you to believe that the test is mandatory or if they arrest you merely for refusing the test, but without any other reason to suspect you have been driving under the influence, an attorney may be able to have the charges against you dropped.

-If you are arrested for driving under the influence of either alcohol or drugs, a Vista drug DUI lawyer can help you fight the charges no matter what your specific circumstances.
+If you are arrested for driving under the influence of either alcohol or drugs, a lawyer can help you fight the charges no matter what your specific circumstances.
 If you have any questions, please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by Matthew Fredrickson